-The Cyclades provide the quintessential Greek island experience.
-This archipelago represents everything that is so loved about summers spent in magical Greece – traditional stone villages with whitewashed walls and blue ceilings, white-sand beaches with secluded coves and translucent azure waters, and quaint tavernas where locals and travellers drink tsipouro and dance together until the early hours of the morning.
+Cycladic islands boast traditional stone villages with whitewashed walls and blue ceilings, white-sand beaches with secluded coves and translucent azure waters, and quaint tavernas.
+Few experiences are more memorable than hanging out in cozy local tavernas where locals and travellers drink tsipouro and dance together until the early hours of the morning.

 The underrated island of Amorgos sits at the easternmost part of the Cyclades, floating towards the Dodecanese.
-The little horseshoe-shaped island is renowned across Greece for its natural beauty, and the island’s capital of Chora is one of the most striking island capitals in all of Greece.
+The little horseshoe-shaped island is renowned across Greece for its natural beauty.
+Furthermore, the island’s capital of Chora is one of the most striking island capitals in all of Greece.

 Chora is characterised by narrow cobbled passageways, beautiful old churches, and Venetian monuments.
 Heading farther afield, the quaint towns of Tholaria, Potamos, and Lagada provide a journey back in time.
 Amorgos is a hiker’s paradise, and many scenic trails twist and turn through the island.

 Add Hozoviotissa Monastery to your radar while in Amorgos.
-This dramatic Orthodox Monastery is perched on top of a cliff and boasts phenomenal views across the island – well worth the uphill trek to get there.
+This dramatic Orthodox Monastery is perched on top of a cliff and boasts phenomenal views across the island.
+It is well worth the uphill trek to get there.

 Head to the island’s southern coast to experience the unspoiled paradises close to Katsouni, Klisidi, and Agios Nikolaos.
 Quiet Anafi is a perfect place to spend a day or two during a Greek island-hopping adventure in the Cyclades.